AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 **Figure 9**: The photograph above is of the Prototype 1 reactor labeled with team members' names and with the appropriate influent (white) and effluent (red) tape labels.
 The Prototype 1 reactor contains a silica sand bed (indicated with a green circle in the figure), measured with a graduated cylinder.

-The subteam deThe Prototype 1 reactor contains 70 mL of silica sand measured with a graduated cylinder.
+The subteam deThe Prototype 1 reactor [**Fix this sentence**] contains 70 mL of silica sand measured with a graduated cylinder.
 The 70 mL volume was decided so that when the sand fluidized, it would not expand to be larger than the reactor.
 Dividing that volume of sand by the cross-sectional area of the reactor, which we determined to be 4.811 cm$^2$ (shown in our reactor measurements file), resulting in the height of the sand bed being approximately 15 cm.

 The reactor is mounted above a table to an 80 20 with four metal hose clamps.
 The 80 20 arm was previously fabricated by the [Filter Constrictions subteam](https://raw.githubusercontent.com/AguaClara/filter-constrictions/master/Reports_Tutorials/FinalReport.md).
 A bucket is placed on the table to catch effluent water.